 Sarah Gibson2022 Virginia B. Toulmin Foundation Orchestral Commission Recipient

-Sarah Gibson’s LEAGUE COMMISSION WILL BE PREMIERED BY Sarasota Orchestra and conductor Carlos Miguel Prieto on March 31, April 1, and 2, 2023.
+Sarah Gibson’s LEAGUE COMMISSION TO MAKE THIS MOUNTAIN TALLER WAS PREMIERED BY Sarasota Orchestra and conductor Carlos Miguel Prieto on March 31, April 1, and 2, 2023.

 An additional four orchestras will perform the work through the 2023-2024 season, part of a 30-orchestra consortium performing works by women composers commissioned by the League of American Orchestras with the generous support of the Virginia B. Toulmin Foundation: